NetGovern/migrations/clearswift/README.md

 Run the script [import_att.sh](https://bitbucket.netmail.com/projects/PUB/repos/migrations/raw/clearswift/import_att.sh) It will copy the policy files and restart tomcat.
 After the script runs, the new policies need to be applied/confirmed from the UI.
-Disposal actions need to be configured from the UI as the ones set in the templates may not be existing in the SEG you are importing these rules.
+Disposal actions need to be configured from the UI as the ones set in the templates may not exist in the SEG you are importing these rules to.

 ## __Import system WL__